Abiotic stress: Benefits

 What also needs to be taken into account when looking for benefits of abiotic stress, is that one phenomenon may not affect an entire ecosystem in the same way.
 While a flood will kill most plants living low on the ground in a certain area, if there is rice there, it will thrive in the wet conditions.
 Another example of this is in phytoplankton and zooplankton.
 The same types of conditions are usually considered stressful for these two types of organisms.
 They act very similarly when exposed to ultraviolet light and most toxins, but at elevated temperatures the phytoplankton reacts negatively, while the thermophilic zooplankton reacts positively to the increase in temperature.
 The two may be living in the same environment, but an increase in temperature of the area would prove stressful only for one of the organisms.

-Lastly, abiotic stress has enabled species to grow, develop, and evolve, furthering natural selection as it picks out the weakest of a group of organisms.
+Lastly, abiotic stress has enabled species to grow, develop, and evolve, through the process of natural selection.
+Heritable traits that improve an organism's resiliency under stressed conditions increase the likelihood that the organism will survive and reproduce, enabling it to pass these traits to the next generation.
 Both plants and animals have evolved mechanisms allowing them to survive extremes.

 Detriments

-The most obvious detriment concerning abiotic stress involves farming.
+One of the detriments concerning abiotic stress involves farming.
 It has been claimed by one study that abiotic stress causes the most crop loss of any other factor and that most major crops are reduced in their yield by more than 50% from their potential yield.

 Because abiotic stress is widely considered a detrimental effect, the research on this branch of the issue is extensive.
 For more information on the harmful effects of abiotic stress, see the sections below on plants and animals.